reactioncommerce/catalyst/package/src/components/Button/Button.md

 #### Catalyst-custom buttons

 - **Error button**: The error button is used for a destructive action that is difficult to recover from such as deleting information.
-The danger button should be used at the point that the destructive action actually takes place.
-For example, you can have a delete button as a secondary action on a page and in this case you would use a an outline button, the outline button would then trigger a modal confirmation, which is where you would use the danger button.
+The error button should be used at the point that the destructive action actually takes place.
+For example, you can have a delete button as a secondary action on a page and in this case you would use a an outline button, the outline button would then trigger a modal confirmation, which is where you would use the error button.

 ```jsx
 <div style={{ display: "flex" }}>